Building coverage as you grow with Rainforest

 - Staging server

-- Data on staging server so that your testers can use the application like in production
+- Data on a staging server so that your testers can use the application like in production

 - Some way for testers to access it (can be authentication of various kinds)